Cairnarvon/uptime/doc/index.rst

 .. [*] Not even the ``uptime(1)`` that ships with Syllable Desktop is able to determine the system uptime on that platform.

-Additionally, :mod:`uptime` *should* work on Plan 9 From Bell Labs, but this has not been tested.
-It probably won't work on any other operating systems not listed, including AmigaOS and RISC OS.
+Additionally, :mod:`uptime` *should* work on Plan 9 From Bell Labs and *might* work on Windows CE (any version), but this has not been tested.
+It probably won't work on any other operating systems not listed.

 The only function you should call